ianwolf99/maavi/README.md

 - More....

 # Parameters, Web, Dom, Directory
-- Maavi can work on anything
+- Maavi can work on anything including DOM

 # Cross Site Scripting Assessment
 - Notifies if any ordinary xss, xss obfuscated, advanced payloads, or waf bypass payloads, reflections are found
-- Full DOM xss support

 # Payloads
 - Add, Remove common to advanced to owasp top 10 to obfuscated payloads
 - Where other software fails to inject advanced payloads or manually inject your payloads, Maavi will work!

+# Recorder
+- Complete history for successful payloads
+- Complete history for unsuccessful payloads
+- Complete history for bypassed payloads
+- Complete history for blocked payloads

 # Fine Tune
-- Fine tune what payload worked or blocked
+- Fine tune your payloads and inject

-# Todo
-- --data tag
-- --form tag
-- --output recorder

 # Installation
-- gem install watir
+- chmod u+x *
+./installer.sh

 # Run
-- chmod u+x *
 - ./maavi.sh

-# Link
-Https://github.com/haroonawanofficial/maavi

 # Donate
 - Send request to mrharoonawan@gmail.com